Justsecret123/One-Piece-Image-Classifier/README.md

 ### 2-Second option: Using the Tensorflow Serving image deployed [here](https://hub.docker.com/repository/docker/ibrahimserouis/my-tensorflow-models) **TAG: OP_serving**

-Pull the Docker imae with the OP_serving tag, then run inferences using the 8501 port.
+Pull the Docker image with the OP_serving tag, then run inferences using the 8501 port.

 > A test script example is available [here](/Scripts/Prediction_OP_Model_Test.py)

 ## Prerequisites